npillmayer/gotype/syntax/README.md

 overridden by macros.
 Examples are token registers like `everypar` or the page output routine.
 There is even a generic extension mechanism called *specials*, which can be used for all kinds of additional functionality.

+## Lua

+Modern versions of TeX support Lua as an extension language.
+Embedding Lua in an application is all the rage today, and we will follow this tradition.
+However, we will employ at least one Domain Specific Language: a derivate of MetaPost, which will be called (working title) "Poor Man's MetaPost" (PMMPos).
+MetaPost includes a powerful macro-language, which we will not support.
+Instead, we will make PMMPost extensible via Lua.

+## Parser Generators

+We use ANTLR V4 as our goto-tool for implementing grammars, e.g., for PMMPost.
+Additionally we will create an experimental GSS parser.
+It is intended for parsing Markdown, but the idea still needs some working-on.